-Multiple offences are among the most serious criminal cases against criminal justice action.
+Pave: Multiple offences are among the most serious criminal cases against criminal justice action.
 This plurality of crimes, even if they are a traumatic reality, has taken more than criminal behaviour.
 However, it is undoubtedly one of the most serious things that can face the procedural work of criminal justice.
 By establishing the penalty for the perpetrators' treatment, the latter has overstepped the grave seriousness of his criminal composition.
 It is imperative to create an effective penal policy aimed at reducing the seriousness of that situation and remedying it by achieving the objectives of punishment for the perpetrator and not leaving it to the traditional penal policy in relation to ordinary crimes (1).
-In particular, this is the perpetrator of this multiplicity of crimes.
-On the one hand, a multiple offender is more criminal than a junior offender who is in front of an "accidental multiplicity of crimes", so more severe treatment must be given to the multiple perpetrator of verbal acts (2).
-That brings us to a complex situation that requires us to analyze in depth its contract.
-This entanglement in punishing a multi-criminal offender (3).
-As such, we will proceed to articulate its concept by defining the status and conditions of a plurality of crimes.
+In particular, this is the perpetrator of this multiplicity

-By dividing this requirement into the following sections:
+(1) This plurality of crimes, however, calls on all researchers to stop it a minute to deal with what we call a "multiplicity of misdemeanours" by achieving the aims of punishment.
+Consider this: Dr. Mahmoud Najib Hosni: Explanation of Penal Code, General Section, Arab Renaissance House, Cairo, Senha 1962, p.
+579. Also seen: Dr. Sunday Jamaluddin: Multiple Crimes and Apparent Texts of Criminal Texts, Journal of Legal and Economic Sciences, of crimes.
+On the one hand, a multiple offender is more criminal than a junior offender who is in front of an "accidental multiplicity of crimes", so more severe treatment must be given to the multiple perpetrator of verbal acts (1)·That brings us to a complex situation that requires us to analyze in depth its contract.
+This entanglement in punishing a multicriminal offender (2)· As such, we will proceed to articulate its concept by defining the status and conditions of a plurality of crimes.By dividing this requirement into the following sections: